 Me: “Hmmm, something tells me this is not a joke.”

 (Not sure that’s the correct spelling for a rim shot, but that’s the audio clip that played in my head.)

 Safe to say that news was a shift I did not see coming.
 And yes, I know…shift happens…and it did with a thunderclap of change.

 I have been separated from my current employer due to a reduction in force.
 That makes the third time this has happened through no fault or failure on my part.
 It’s funny how a mix of frustration and disappointment can be accompanied by near immediate feelings of freedom and elation.
 It wasn’t that way the first two times…maybe there is some truth to the third time being the charm.

 While being separated from a job with no warning can be tough, I’m excited to report I have not been separated from my vision and passion for pursuing the discipline of Embedded Performance Support – EPS.

 It is a blessing to have earned the confidence to know exciting times have only just begun.

-As a long-time performance consultant in the corporate L&D profession, I’m pleased to announce that I am relaunching Human Performance Outfitters, LLC, my “back-burnered” EPS consultancy.
+As a long-time performance consultant in the corporate L&D profession, I’m pleased to announce that I am relaunching Human Performance Outfitters to power Living In Learning, my “back-burnered” EPS consultancy.
 It is exciting to return to the mission of “outfitting” organizations to effectively equip themselves to sustain workforce performance through adopting a holistic learning and performance paradigm.